NixOS/rfcs/rfcs/0145-doc-strings.md

 Among the formats encountered in the wild, the one used in `nixpkgs/lib` is the only one intended to be rendered as part of an API documentation, via the nixdoc third-party tool, whose syntax has not been standardized.

-Extending the scope of *nixdoc* is not the primary goal.
-Instead, we should find formal rules for writing *doc-comments*.
-Tools like *nixdoc* can then implement against this RFC instead of the format relying on nixdoc implementation details.

 ### Impossible to differentiate from internal comments

 The lack of a formal definition of a doc-comment also means there is no reliable way to distinguish them from internal comments, which would result in automatically-produced API documentation which includes the wrong type of comments.

 ### References to the problems above

-> Note: That specific collection of links should show the amount of inconsistency within the Nix ecosystem, which is a target of this RFC.
+> This curated link collection highlights the Nix ecosystem's inconsistencies, a primary focus of this RFC.

 #### nixpkgs - doc-comment examples